leebyron/til/README.md

 Brief blurbs on miscellaneous matter; everyday things I learn, things I know but often forget, and anything else I care to write down as I [learn in public].
-They're not always definitive nor novel but hopefully helpful or at least interesting.
+Not always definitive nor novel but hopefully helpful or at least interesting.

 [learn in public]: https://www.swyx.io/learn-in-public/